ProtonProtocol/wookey-escrow-contract/README.md

 # Wookey: Woocommerce Webauth gateway

-To ease the pain of a bulky installation and configuration from the store owner, Wookey provides a smart contract that handles the process for all stores in one place :
+*The escrow smart contract for a WebAuth-Enabled Gateway for WooCommerce* To ease the pain of a bulky installation and configuration from the store owner, Wookey provides a smart contract that handles the process for all stores in one place :

 The core of the smart contract is the following actions: